-Convergence has brought to focus the issue of rehypothecation, where a dealer using collateral posted with it by one counterpart uses the same collateral to satisfy a collateral demand by another counterpart.
-In 2007, there was about $4 trillion of collateral but this was created from just $1 trillion of collateral through repothecation.
+Convergence has brought the issue of rehypothecation to focus.
+In this case, a dealer using collateral posted with it by one counterpart uses the same collateral to satisfy a collateral demand by another counterpart.
+In 2007, there was about $4 trillion of collateral but this was created from just $1 trillion of collateral through rehypothecation.

-Under new Basel Committee rules, traders will be allowed to rehypothcate the initial margin only once, and even then, certain conditions will have to be met.
+Under new Basel Committee rules, traders will be allowed to rehypothecate the initial margin only once, and even then, certain conditions will have to be met.
 Variation margin can be rehypothecated.

 What is the difference between using an ISDA master agreement and using a CCP for clearing over-the-counter transactions?

 A. When an ISDA agreement is used, each party has to provide both the initial margin and the variation margin; when a CCP is used, no margin is required from either party.